KubaTaba1uga/cdk_errno/README.md

-# ⚡ cdk_error
+# ⚡ C Development Kit: Error

-`cdk_error` is a small, modern C library that brings structured error handling into plain C code.
+The C Development Kit (CDK) is a collection of lightweight, MIT-licensed libraries to make C development on Linux simpler and more consistent.

+C Development Kit: Error is an error component.
 It works much like `errno`, but adds richer context: not just an error code, but also a message and a lightweight backtrace showing where the error has been passed along.
 All of this comes without any heap allocations, making it safe and fast even for embedded or low-overhead systems.

 What is nice about `cdk_errno` is that on fast path it is as fast as normal `errno`, so if no error occured in the function there is no penalty hit.
 The difference show only on slow path so when error occurs:
 ```